myamiri/CNN-Model/README.md

 Each node contains a score that shows the probability that the current image belongs to one of the 10 classes.

+2- Compile model

+Before the model is ready for training, it needs a few more settings.
+I added these during the model’s compile step:

+Loss function :
+       This measures how accurate the model is during training.
+You want to minimize this function, to “steer” the model  in the right direction.
+Here we will use “sparse_categorical_crossentropy”

+Optimizer :
+       This is how we can update the model by optimizer based on the data it sees and its loss function.

+Metrics :
+      Used to monitor the training and testing steps.
+The following example uses accuracy, the fraction of
+      the images that model can classify correctly.